Elephant (2003 film): Production

-The film began as a documentary that Van Sant had intended to make about the Columbine High School massacre; eventually, the idea of a factual account was dropped.
+The film began as a documentary that Van Sant had intended to make about the Columbine High School massacre; the idea of a factual account was dropped.

 Elephant was filmed in Van Sant's hometown, Portland, Oregon, in late 2002, on the former campus of Whitaker Middle School (previously Adams High School).
-Whitaker was closed by the Portland Public Schools in 2001 due to structural problems and safety concerns with the school building.
-The Whitaker/Adams building, completed in 1969, was torn down in 2007.

 There was no initial script before the filming started.
 The script was "written" to its final form during shooting, with cast members improvising freely and collaborating in the direction of scenes.
 It was shot over 20 days.

 JT LeRoy (a pen name for author Laura Albert) is credited as an associate producer for the film.

 Title

 The title Elephant is a tribute to the 1989 BBC short film of the same name, directed by Alan Clarke.
-Van Sant originally believed Clarke's title referred to the parable of the blind men and an elephant, in which several blind men try to describe an elephant, and each draws different conclusions based on which body part he touched, and Van Sant's film uses that interpretation, as the same general timeline is shown multiple times from multiple viewpoints.
+Van Sant originally believed Clarke's title referred to the parable of the blind men and an elephant, in which several blind men try to describe an elephant, and each draws different conclusions based on which body part they touched, and Van Sant's film uses that interpretation, as the same general timeline is shown multiple times from multiple viewpoints.
 Later, Van Sant discovered Clarke's film referred to the phrase "elephant in the room" (the collective denial of some obvious problem).

 Also, Gus Van Sant named Chantal Akerman's film Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles (1975) as an inspiration.

 Clarke's film Elephant reflects on sectarian violence in Northern Ireland.
 Van Sant's minimalist style and use of tracking shots mirrors Clarke's film.

-A drawing of an elephant as well as an image of an elephant on a bed throw can be seen in Alex's room while he plays the piano.

-Release

-The film competed at the Cannes Film Festival in May 2003.
-Van Sant claimed audiences in attendance at Cannes argued over its quality, leading to altercations.

-When Italian youth-oriented TV channel Rai 4 launched in 2008, this film was the first programme to be broadcast on the new channel.